upsun/devcenter/dev/content/posts/configuring-an-autoscaler.md

 This could be slightly more sensible than a cron job, and could be better at spotting or predicting trends to react to - depending on the tasks you expect to perform.

-Adding a worker does take away dedicated resources from your main project, so it's not always the best solution on small plans.
+Adding a worker requires to set dedicated resources on your main project, so it's not always the best solution to run a separate application container just for it.

 Using a worker also means that the monitoring and management of your infrastructure resides on the infrastructure itself.
 In extreme cases, this could mean that it is unable to bootstrap its own responses.